Soviet submarine K-278 Komsomolets: Sinking

 On 7 April 1989, while under the command of Captain 1st Rank Evgeny Vanin and running submerged at a depth of 335 m about 180 km southwest of Bear Island (Norway), a short circuit caused a fire in an engineering compartment.
 Even though watertight doors were shut, the resulting fire spread through bulkhead cable penetrations.
 The reactor scrammed and propulsion was lost.
 Electrical problems spread as cables burned through, and control of the boat was threatened as temperatures reached 2000 °F An emergency ballast tank blow was performed at 11:13 and the submarine surfaced eleven minutes after the fire began.
 Distress calls were made, and most of the crew abandoned ship.

 The fire continued to burn, fed by the compressed air system.
 At 15:15, several hours after surfacing, the boat sank in 1680 m of water, about 250 km SSW off Bear Island.
 The commanding officer and four others who were still on board entered the escape capsule and ejected it.
-Only one of the five to reach the surface was able to leave the capsule and survive before it sank in the rough seas.
+Only one of the five to reach the surface left the capsule and survived before it sank in the rough seas.
 Captain Vanin was among the dead.

 Rescue aircraft arrived quickly and dropped small rafts, but winds and sea conditions precluded their use.
-Many men had already died from hypothermia in the 2 °C water of the Barents Sea.
+Many men had already died from hypothermia in the 2 °C water.
 The floating fish factory B-64/10 Aleksey Khlobystov (Алексей Хлобыстов) arrived 81 minutes after K-278 sank, and took aboard survivors.

 Of the 69 crewmen, 27 survived the incident and 42 died: 9 during the accident and the subsequent sinking, 30 in the water of hypothermia or injuries, and 3 aboard the rescue boat.
 The crew were awarded the Order of the Red Banner after the incident.

+During the sinking, five men boarded the escape capsule located in the fin.
+Almost as soon as the hatch of the escape capsule was closed, a knocking sound was heard from outside; a person had been locked out.
+Due to the design of the capsule, it was not possible to let them in and so they perished.
+5 men remained in the pod: Captain first rank Evgeniy Vanin, Midshipman Viktor Slusorenko, Warrant officers Chernikov and Krasnobayev and a junior officer, Yudin.
+As the pod surfaced, a pressure difference ripped off the top hatch of the pod and launched it into the air, killing all but one of the men.
+Viktor Slusorenko was the only survivor, which he claimed was caused by "the voice of God" telling him to put on his personal breathing equipment.